hbc/Intro-to-R-2-day/lessons/01_introR-R-and-RStudio.md

 1. Try highlighting only `3 +` from your script editor and running it.
 Find a way to bring back the command prompt `>` in the console.

 ***

+## Interacting with data in R

+As we mentioned R is commonly used for handling big data, and so it only makes sense that we learn about R in the context of some kind of relevant data.
+We had previously downloaded two files to your working directory.
+Since we will be working with these files over the course of the workshop, we will first take some time to introduce the data.

 ## Best practices